(1971/Universal/Umbrella PAL Import DVD)/Animal

 sleeve featuring original and newly commissioned artwork by Jacob

-by Glenn Kenny.
+the film by Glenn Kenny.

 Mel Gibson and Sam Neill (Jurassic